 Sorry.
 That was a good position for people coming of age before 2000.

 If you want her to be best equipped for a career in ANYTHING, you need to encourage her entrepreneurial spirit.
-And of the first things is that she can benefit from is gaining rudimentary practice selling things – sales skills where she learns how to pitch a product and deal with objections.
+And of the first thing is that she can benefit from is gaining rudimentary practice selling things – sales skills where she learns how to pitch a product and deal with objections.
 Whether it’s a product she’s made or a service she enjoys performing.
-Or some other avenue that will give her the experience of presenting, negotiating and closing with others.
+Or some other avenue that will give her the experience of presenting, negotiating, and closing with others.